AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 ![alt text](image.png)

-## NOTES
+## Bootstrapping the etcd Cluster

-The commands in this lab must be run on each controller instances:
+> NOTE: From now on wards, the commands must be run on each controller instances: `controller-0`, `controller-1`

-- `controller-0`
-- `controller-1`

 Login to each controller instance using the `ssh` command.
 Example: